getsentry/sentry/docs/config.rst

         SENTRY_ALLOW_PUBLIC_PROJECTS = False

-.. data:: SENTRY_ALLOW_ORIGIN
+.. describe:: SENTRY_ALLOW_ORIGIN
-    :noindex:

     If provided, Sentry will set the Access-Control-Allow-Origin header to this value on /api/store/ responses.
 In addition, the Access-Control-Allow-Headers header will be set to 'X-Sentry-Auth'.
     This allows JavaScript clients to submit cross-domain error reports.

     You can read more about these headers in the `Mozilla developer docs`_.